sindresorhus/caprine/readme.md

 ### Custom languages for spell-check *(Not for macOS)*

-Users can select supported languages from `Conversation` → `Set spell checker language`.
-MacOS detects the language automatically, hence this option is not needed.
+You can choose spell checker languages from `Conversation` → `Set spell checker language`.

+macOS detects languages automatically.

 ### Custom styles